Chapter 5:

 "Cress, run," Mia yelled, casting a healing spell on Dian's bone-exposed hand.
 The flames had hit him, too, though like the woman, he hadn't cried out.
 He'd even managed to somehow keep hold of his glowing hot dagger, but he dropped it as his muscle and skin rapidly regenerated.

 "You bitch!
 This is for Marcel," the blond haired man proclaimed, throwing a punch that would have instantly killed someone like Cress.
-A small grin pulled at the corner of his mouth when the blow connected directly with the tall woman's nose… only to vanish when the woman didn't even flinch.
-Instead, Dian let out a high pitched yelp, pulling his fist back to reveal a swollen hand with several broken fingers.
+A small grin teased the corner of his mouth when the blow connected directly with the tall woman's nose… only to vanish she didn't even flinch.
+Instead, it was Dian who let out a high pitched yelp, pulling his fist back to reveal a swollen hand with several broken fingers.

-"How strong is this woman?!
-She killed Marcel in a flash, and she's acting as if Dian and Mia's attacks are child's play.
-Mia's right, I should run.
+"What the hell is she made of?!
+She killed Marcel in a flash, and she's toying with Mia and Dian.
+I should run.
 If I escape, I might be able to make it to the town they told me about and find people who can help… or avenge."

 Avenge.
-There was no helping Dian and Mia anymore; Mia's sad, pleading smile assured that.
+There was no helping Dian and Mia anymore; Mia's resigned, pleading smile assured that.
 They wanted Cress to live and carry on their memories as cliche as it was.

-"I'll get help," Cress said, tears running down her cheeks as she sprinted down the dark tunnel, leaving her newly found friends behind.
+"I'll get help," Cress said, tears streaming down her cheeks as she sprinted down the dark tunnel, leaving her newly friends to their fate.
 To her surprise, a small white orb hovered above her head: a final parting gift from Mia.

 She didn't look back as she ran from the smell of burning air and blood.
 She couldn't.
-Just like when she fled from the Cave Stalker, she accepted there was nothing she could do besides run.
+Just like when she fled from the Cave Stalker, she accepted she could only run.
 Even when her lungs felt like they were being stabbed with a thousand knives and her legs felt like logs, she kept running.
-She had Dian's steel dagger clenched in her hand, though she doubted it would be of any use after watching the swordswoman shrug off Mia's flesh-melting flames and Dian's stab.
+Dian's dagger was still clenched in her hand, though she doubted it would be of any use.

 "What else do I even have?"
 Cress asked herself, reaching her free hand into her bag and blindly rifling through.
 "I have my pepper spray, but I doubt that would do anything except blind me.
 Tissues, my phone… Wait, what's this?"